sritchie73/BootstrapQTL/README.md

 ## Installation

-The latest stable version of NetRep can be installed either directly from from this GitHub repository:
+The latest stable version of BootstrapQTL can be installed directly from from this GitHub repository:

 ```{r}